 - Brings together the best of the community’s professional and amateur singers, dancers, and artists.

 - Demonstrates to Jewish children and the larger community that the Jewish community does not just gather in times of crisis.

 - Educates the Jewish community about its multifaceted culture.

 - Reaches out to the general community to show the breadth and depth of the Jewish community.

-- Provides an avenue for Jewish artists and performers to develop and present their work and encouraging them to work on Jewish themes within their fields.
+- Provides an avenue for Jewish artists and performers to develop and present their work while encouraging them to work on Jewish themes within their fields.

-- Encourages tolerance by bringing together the entire Jewish community to celebrate our culture,
+- Encourages tolerance by bringing the entire Jewish community together to celebrate our culture, identity, and diversity.

 Debbie Friedman, 1981